wjf0214/awesome-stars-wjf0214/README.md

 *   [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.

+*   [jely2002/youtube-dl-gui](https://github.com/jely2002/youtube-dl-gui) - Open Video Downloader - A cross-platform GUI for youtube-dl made in Rust with Tauri and Vue + Typescript.

 *   [lycheeverse/lychee](https://github.com/lycheeverse/lychee) - ⚡ Fast, async, stream-based link checker written in Rust.
 Finds broken URLs and mail addresses inside Markdown, HTML, reStructuredText, websites and more!

 *   [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
 Improve your privacy, the security and battery life of your device.